arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 _Input 8: A customer changes his/her Bill limit_

-This line contains 1 integer and 1 double for, the CustomerID and the new limit.
+This line contains 1 integer and 1 double for, the CustomerID, and the new limit.

 ```
 8 <CustomerID> <amount>